Purple19-dev/FEND-landing-page/README.md

 ## Installation

-This project requires no dependencies it is written in vanilla javascript, vanilla css3, and HTML5. fork this project to your repo to get started [FEND-landing-page] (https://github.com/Purple19-dev/FEND-landing-page)
+This project requires no dependencies it is written in vanilla javascript, vanilla css3, and HTML5. fork this project to your repo to get started <https://github.com/Purple19-dev/FEND-landing-page>

 ## Development